 One year into his presidency, Trump still has no solutions for the crisis, but he has come up with some new ideas for how to punish the black and brown people he thinks are to blame.
 In a speech on Monday in New Hampshire, Trump called for more treatment and promised a 21st-century “just say no” campaign.
 But he was most animated in his call to “get tough” on drug crime, making punishment central to his goal of ending “the scourge of drug addiction in America once and for all.” “[I]f we don’t get tough on drug dealers, we’re wasting our time … and that toughness includes the death penalty,” Trump said.
 “We have got to get tough … This isn’t about nice anymore.”
 Included in all of this is his long-promised border wall with Mexico, which he says will stop the flow of drugs into the United States.

 The president’s focus on supply stands at the opposite end of informed opinion.
-In a panel of 30 experts on addiction and opioids, convened by the New York Times, just 11 percent called for supply-side solutions.
+In a panel of 30 experts on addiction and opioids, convened by the New York Times, to spend a hypothetical budget of $100 billion, just 11 percent of the proposed spending called for supply-side solutions.
 Three percent of the total saw a solution in greater police activity.
-None suggested a border wall would help the problem.
-The largest share of respondents, 47 percent, called for greater treatment as their top priority, followed by efforts to reduce demand—none of them punitive—and further efforts to reduce the harms of using drugs.
+None of the experts suggested a border wall would help the problem.
+The largest share of proposed spending, 47 percent, called for greater treatment, followed by efforts to reduce demand—none of them punitive—and further efforts to reduce the harms of using drugs.*

 Harsh punishment—much less the death penalty—won’t do anything to relieve the opioid crisis.
 But then this “tough” language has less to do with solutions and more to do with the president’s racist worldview.